spatie/laravel-resource-links/README.md

 - LayeredFormatter: this formatter will put prefixed endpoints in their own prefixed array
 - UrlFormatter: a simple formatter which has an endpoint name as key and endpoint URL as value

-You can set the formatter used in the `laravel-resource-endpoints.php` config file.
+You can set the formatter used in the `resource-endpoints.php` config file.
 Or if you are using endpoint groups, it is possible to set a formatter specifically for each endpoint:

 ```php
 $endpoints